 - Get plenty of rest, and allow time during the day for rest periods.

 - Talk with your doctor or nurse about a regular exercise program.
 Exercise can actually reduce fatigue.

 - Eat a well-balanced diet, and drink plenty of liquids.

 - Limit your activities.
 Do only the things that are most important to you.

 - Get help when you need it.
 Ask family, friends, and neighbors to pitch in with things like child care, shopping, housework, or driving.
 For example, you might ask neighbors to pick up some items for you at the grocery store while doing their own shopping.

 - Get up slowly to help prevent dizziness after sitting or lying down.

 - Let your doctor know if you are having a hard time sleeping at night.

-You can learn more in our document called Fatigue in People With Cancer, which you can read on our Web site or call us to have a copy sent to you.
+You can learn more in our document called Fatigue in People With Cancer, which you can read online or call us to have a free copy sent to you.